top of page

 • It is essential that you consult with a medical healthcare professional for specific health concerns and to ensure that MLD therapy is an appropriate complement to your medical treatment plan.

-• Albert Garcia Ordinas does not provide MLD therapy during pregnancy.
+• Albert Garcia Ordinas does not provide MLD therapy without first having a short intake call.

 bottom of page